ioccc-src/winner/1992/gson/README.md

 in the current sentence; these buckets are exactly those whose index has a logical one in a bit position where the signature of the current sentence has a zero.
-Put another way, we want to loop through only those hash bucket indices "i" that contain zeroes in all the bit positions where the signature "s" of the current sentence contains a zero; this can be expressed in C as (i & ~s == 0).
+Put another way, we want to loop through only those hash bucket indices `i` that contain zeroes in all the bit positions where the signature `s` of the current sentence contains a zero; this can be expressed in C as (`i & ~s == 0`).

-It is possible to loop through all such numbers in an efficient way by taking advantage of certain properties of binary arithmetic: by forcing the bits corresponding to zeroes in "s" to ones, we can make the carries generated in incrementing "i" propagate straight across those bits that should remain zero.
+It is possible to loop through all such numbers in an efficient way by taking advantage of certain properties of binary arithmetic: by forcing the bits corresponding to zeroes in `s` to ones, we can make the carries generated in incrementing `i` propagate straight across those bits that should remain zero.
 For example, the following program prints all those 16-bit integers that contain zeroes in all even bit positions: